jorisgp/sort-nested-json/readme.md

 # sort-nested-json

-You can use sort-nested-json to sort an array containing JSON objects or JavaScript Objects.
+You can use sort-nested-json to sort an array containing JavaScript Objects or a JSON String (containing an array).

 ## Install